Tolkien’s contour map reveals some clues.

 To the north in the Ash Mountains I can also see a few likely notches.
 Some are tolerable inclines, on the north slopes at least, but quite apart from whether they are guarded or not, these passes are dangerously close to Barad-Dûr.
 Thought must be given to the logistics (thirst) and danger (from Orcs & Easterlings) of walking many miles across Dagorlad.
 The pass that skims the eastern rim of Udûn is particularly gentle, unlike the goblins it is undoubtedly crawling with.
 With that in mind, the saddle directly north of Orodruin is sufficiently removed from both Udûn and Barad-Dûr and comparable in grade to Cirith Ungol to merit consideration.
 As a bonus, once across the range it is only a quick dash to Mount Doom, actually following in the final footsteps of the Ringbearer.

 My favourite candidate is south of Minas Morgul and to the east of Emyn Arnen.
 The passage through the Ephel Duath is longer here but the slopes on both western and eastern faces are comparable to the Morgul Pass.
 Just three contours and a wiggle through the Mountains of Shadow and out you pop onto the southern end of the Morgai.
+The crest of the northernmost pass is even pointing at Mount Doom hinting at a cinematic “reveal” when our Hobbits get their first glimpse of their destination.
 Either exit from the ‘Upper Arnen Saddle’ is only a jolly hop, skip, and a jump to Mt Doom.
 It is a bit close to Minas Morgul for my liking, but logistically it is great as the travellers start off in the forested cover of North Ithilien and then only have a shortish trek across Gorgoroth to drop the ring off.

 Thus we have a handful of additional ways into Mordor.
 Are they canon?
 Well John and Christopher Tolkien came up with that contour map [iii].
 So YES, sort of, definitely maybe!
 Barring yet more scraps of notes by JRRT being unearthed we’ll never know for sure.